“Stranger than fiction Symposium”

 Helen Grogan is an artist with qualifications in dance, philosophy, and visual art.
 Her experience in performance archives, exhibition archives and time-based art documentation includes work with Naarm/Melbourne based organisations Liquid Architecture, Performance Review, Gertrude Contemporary, Australian Centre for Contemporary Art, and Arts House; and New York based organisations The Kitchen, Performance Space New York, and Movement Research.
 Helen is the founding director of Open Practice Studio, concerned with the process, production, and documentation of performance, dance, installation, live and sonic arts.

 Andrea Illés is a performance artist whose auto portraits explore the relational chasm between self and other.
-Merging dance, text, sound, and video, her enquiry emerges from the agony and euphoria she feels in connection and being perceived.
-Often working with states of overwhelm, she’s interested in the possibilities that can be found in intense experience.
-Andrea is in residence in the West Space Studio, Feb → Aug 2024.
+Merging dance, text, sound, and video, her enquiry emerges from the agony and euphoria she feels being perceived.
+Often working with states of overwhelm, Andrea is interested in the possibilities found in intense experience.
+Andrea was an artist in residence in the West Space Studio from February to August 2024.

 Rosie Isaac is a visual artist and writer in Naarm/Melbourne.
 Interested in art-making that imagines different material and social futures, Rosie's research-based practice focuses on language as it is experienced in the body while reading, in relationships, and via social institutions.
 Rosie has recently presented across the Australian Centre for Contemporary Art, Liquid Architecture, Next Wave, Gertrude Contemporary and Adelaide Contemporary Experimental.

 Joanna Kitto has been Director of West Space since late 2022.
-Joanna's practice is focussed on refining an inclusive, personable and receptive approach to contemporary art presentation, with an interest in generating meaningful connections between art and audiences.
-She has held curatorial and leadership positions across university art museums, festivals, council and artist-led initiatives in Naarm/Melbourne and Tarntanya/Adelaide, and co-founded independent publishing platform fine print.
+Joanna is focused on refining her inclusive, personable and receptive approach to the presentation of contemporary art.
+She has held curatorial and leadership positions across arts organisations in Naarm/Melbourne and Tarntanya/Adelaide.
+In 2014, Joanna co-founded fine print, an independent platform cultivating experimental and critical discourse online and in public spaces.

 Basim Magdy is an artist from Assiut, Egypt, living in Basel, Switzerland whose work uses fictitious pasts and dystopic futures to critique the present.
 He has shown across M HKA Museum of Contemporary Art, Antwerp, Belgium; MAAT Museum of Art, Architecture and Technology, Lisbon; La Kunsthalle Mulhouse, France; Museum of Contemporary Art, Chicago; MAXXI National Museum of the 21st Century Arts, Rome; Jeu de Paume, Paris; CAPC Museum of Contemporary Art, Bordeaux; Deutsche Bank KunstHalle, Berlin; South London Gallery, London; Art in General, New York; State of Concept, Athens; and University Galleries of Illinois State University, USA.